Free-fall in a uniform gravitational field in non-commutative quantum mechanics

 \section{Concluding remarks}

-We have studied the gravitational quantum well in non-commutative quantum mechanics.
-Assuming non-commutativity only on configuration space, we have \textit{exactly} solved the non-commutative Schr\"odinger equation.
-As in ordinary quantum mechanics, in the non-commutative case the solution is given by a Airy function and the energy eigenvalues are expressed in terms of the zeroes of the Airy function $Ai\,$.
-Then, from data of the quantum gravitational well experiment with freely falling neutrons (the Grenoble experiment) \cite{nevishevisky_1}-\cite{nevishevisky_3} we could then set an upper-bound on the value of the spatial non-commutative parameter, $\theta\,$.
-This result can be improved in the future, when more accurate experimental data will be available \cite{nesv-melhora-dados}.
-We note that, as far as we now, the works that considered the non-commutative gravitational quantum well have not established an upper-bound on $\theta\,$, but just on the momentum-momentum non-commutativity parameter, as they investigated the problem by assuming non-commutativity on phase space, as well as approached it perturbatively.
+We have studied the motion of a particle under the action of a uniform gravitational field in NCQM.
+Assuming non-commutativity only on configuration space, we have \emph{exactly} solved the non-commutative Schr\"odinger equation and determined the energy eingenvalues after we carefully studied the self-adjointeness of the operator involved as well as determined its self-adjoint extensions.
+We thus concluded that the usual boundary condition associated to the reflecting mirror at the botton of the gravitational well is among those permitted by the theory of self-adjoint extensions when applied to the original operator we started from.
+As in ordinary quantum mechanics, in the non-commutative case the solution is given by the Airy function and the energy eigenvalues are expressed in terms of the zeroes of the Airy function $\,Ai\,$.
+The obtention of the energy spectrum is specially important, since from data of the gravitational quantum well experiment with freely falling neutrons (the GRANIT experiment) \cite{Nesvizhevsky:2002,Nesvizhevsky:2005ss} we could then set an upper-bound on the value of the spatial non-commutative parameter, $\,\theta\,$.
+This experimental result can be improved in the future, when more accurate experimental data will be available \cite{Nesvizhevsky:2005ss}.
+We note that the works that considered the non-commutative gravitational quantum well have not established an upper-bound on $\,\theta\,$, but rather on the momentum-momentum non-commutativity parameter \cite{Bertolami:2005jw}-\cite{Buisseret:2007qd} or on the time-space component of the non-commutative matrix, $\,\theta_{01}\,$ \cite{Saha:2007}.